 You can not underscore enough the importance of prompt and effective diagnosis and treatment of caput succedaneum or cephalohematoma.
 What would otherwise have been harmless can grow to become a more serious – sometimes life-long – condition on account of medical negligence.
-This can arise from failing to recognize the issue during or after delivery, a failure to provide proper treatment (such as a C-section, when warranted), or even failing to diagnose precipitating causes of the injuries prior to birth.
+This can arise from failing to recognize the issue during or after delivery, a failure to provide proper treatment (such as a C-section, when warranted), or even failing to diagnose precipitating causes of the injuries before birth.
 If your child has suffered from one of these conditions because of medical neglect, you should be eligible to receive compensation.
 Contact me if you are looking for answers about your child’s case.

 What is caput succedaneum?